 A study was then conducted with the aim of distributing the number and locations of these areas around the different districts, in particular focussing on land availability.
 “The collaboration with the associations concerned and the resulting discussions helped ensure that the new amenities reflected the needs of the inhabitants and the neighbourhoods as closely as possible,” explained a delighted Alfonso Gomez, Executive Councillor responsible for the Environment.
 Delayed by the pandemic, the work began this year and will be completed in June.

-Full list of the 26 dog parks in the City of Geneva available on the Places open to dogs kept on a leash page.
+Full list of the 26 dog parks in the City of Geneva available on the Places open or prohibitted to dogs page.